kaulquappe23/a2b_human_mesh/README.md

 conda activate a2b_hme
 ```
 For evaluation and fit3D, the SMPL-X models are needed.
 If you just want to test the A2B models, the SMPL-X models are not necessary.
 If you need them, download the SMPL-X models from the [official SMPL-X repository](https://smpl-x.is.tue.mpg.de) and place them in the folder `smpl-models/smplx`.
 Alternatively, you can modify the variable `SMPL_MODEL_DIR` in the file `config.py` and set it to the directory where you have stored the model files.

+## Reproducing the Results

+In order to reproduce the results, you need to follow the steps in the following order:
+1. Generate 2D predictions.
+We finetuned ViTPose on the ASPset and fit3D datasets.
+We provide the 2D predictions for ASPset in the directory `dataset/aspset/vitpose` and for fit3D [here](TODO:enormous file size!!).
+If you want to generate the 2D predictions yourself, you can use the code from the [official ViTPose repository](https://github.com/ViTAE-Transformer/ViTPose).
+Note that we finetuned ViTPose for our final results.
+2. Estimate 3D poses with Uplift and Upsample.
+We provide the code for training and evaluation in the subdirectory `uplift_upsample`.
+The training and evaluation steps are described in Section [Uplift Upsample Evaluation](#uplift-upsample-evaluation).
+Be careful to choose the settings correctly for the specific dataset since they are a little different as described in that section.
+3. Run IK on the UU results.
+Warning: This might take a lot of time, especially for fit3D since it is a large dataset.
+The steps are described in Section [Inverse Kinematics](#inverse-kinematics).
+The command line parameter `split` should be set to `val` for fit3D and `test` for ASPset.
+We used a neutral gender in our experiments.
+Note that you need to add `_stride_5` to the path with the stored UU results.
+UU evaluates on different strides, we choose the lowest stride 5 since it is the best.
+4. Create A2B body shapes
+5. Evaluate results

 ## A2B Models